medihack/redux-pouchdb-plus/Readme.md

 This code is heavily inspired (and some code reused) by Vicente de Alencar's [redux-pouchdb](https://github.com/vicentedealencar/redux-pouchdb).
 So all Kudos to him.
 The rewrite was necessary to allow the following extras.

-- have different Pouch databases for different reducers
+- Have different Pouch databases for different reducers.
-- allow to switch databases dynamically
+- Allow to switch databases dynamically.
+- Support for [Immutable](https://facebook.github.io/immutable-js/) states beside pure Javascript types.

 ## Usage